Average Claim £3,000

-This year, we were delighted to be awarded the AFC’s prestigious Gold status.
-To celebrate, we announced a discounted fee of 25% for returning MOD tax refund customers.
-Read our blog to find out more on how you can take advantage of this exclusive discounted rate.
-Terms and conditions apply.
+In 2020, we were delighted to be awarded the AFC’s prestigious Gold status.
+To celebrate, we announced a discounted fee of 25% for returning MOD tax rebate customers.

 It’s an honour to serve MOD personnel, tackling their tax rebate claims and much more.
 We’re here to fight for you, so you’re always better off with RIFT.

 ABF The Soldiers’ Charity is an amazing organisation, helping military personnel and families through times of hardship and bereavement.
 RIFT is honoured to partner with the charity to support its work through direct donations, along with promoting and participating in their events and activities.
-So far, we’ve made over £255,000 in donations as corporate sponsors of ABF The Soldiers’ Charity, and we’re not slowing down.
+So far, we’ve made over £286,000 in donations as corporate sponsors of ABF The Soldiers’ Charity.

 John, from Blackburn in Lancashire, has been an Armed Forces member since 2014.
 Back in July of 2015, he was posted for 2 years to RAF Benson.
 8 months into that posting, however, he was deployed on operational tour.
 After 6 months, he returned to RAF Benson, where he remained for another 8 months before transferring to Cambridge for a year.
 John then spent a total of 16 months at Blackwater.
 Throughout much of this time, he drove home most weekends from his UK bases, for a grand total of around 400 miles of travel per week.